caprowsky/dh.unica_omeka.s/web/modules/BulkImport/README.md

 More largely, it's not recommended to use formulas and formatted cells, since it is not possible to be sure what are the actual data (the real ones or the displayed ones?).
-Even if it is well managed in most of the case, this is particularly important for dates, because they are often different between spreadsheets and version of the spreadsheets too.
-Some versions of Excel on Apple have does not display the same dates than the equivalent versions for Windows.
+Even if it is well managed in most of the cases, this is particularly important for dates, because they are often different between publishers and even between versions of the spreadsheets too.
+Some versions of Excel on Apple does not display the same dates than the equivalent versions for Windows.
 You can do select all cells (ctrl + A), then copy (ctrl + C), then special paste (ctrl + shift + V), then choose "Values only", and save it in another file (or do copy on a new sheet), else you will lose previous formulas,